ericciarla/babyagijs/README.md

 # BabyAGI JS (Main Branch)

 # Features
-- Supabase Integration (To get document context to help respond tasks in Execution chain)
+- BabyAGI but in JS
+- Built with Langchain and Supabase

 # How to use
 - Create a project and run this code in Supabase